AlexTWS/IaC-2/1.simple_web_server/README.md

   * Routing table
   * Associate Routing table with public subnet
 * Resources:
-  * Internet gateway attached it to the VPC
+  * Internet gateway attached to the VPC
   * EC2 instance placed in the puclic subnet and and configured using user data
   * Security groups for SSH access and web access to the EC2 instance